 This language has been discussed with stakeholders at multiple meetings and conferences and has been reviewed by firefighters, investigators, cancer researchers, and health communication specialists.
 The NFR team will hold additional focus groups with firefighters to discuss potential communication strategies for the NFR, including discussion items about the collection of partial SSNs.
 Promotional materials will be developed to communicate the importance of collecting partial SSNs based on feedback received through these focus groups and other conversations.
 If firefighters are unable to complete the questionnaire in one sitting, they can log-off and return at a later date to complete it.
-If they have not completed the questionnaire within 7 days of completing the informed consent, the firefighters will be sent a reminder email using the email address they provided during login and/or a text message using the mobile phone number they provided as part of the registration process.
-If necessary, another reminder email or text message will be sent 14 days, 28 days, and 42 days later.
-If there is no response after 42 days, no further emails or text messages will be sent.
+If they have not completed the questionnaire after completing the informed consent, the firefighters will be sent a reminder email using the email address they provided during login and/or a text message using the mobile phone number they provided as part of the registration process 1 day after starting the process.
+If necessary, another reminder email or text message will be sent 7 days, 14 days, 28 days, 42 days, and 90 later.
+If there is no response after 90 days, no further emails or text messages will be sent.